Chicago Format – Definition With Examples

 • If applicable, the subtitle goes in a new line, underneath the title.
 In this case, add a colon to the title.

-• Your/your instructor’s name, student, and course ID, date submitted, and other essay details are placed below the title and subtitle, approximately two-thirds down the page.
+• Your/your instructor’s name, student, course ID, date submitted, and other details are below the title.

 • All text on the title page should be centered and double-spaced.